Ovarbor/users-directory/README.md

 1. Download zip-file
 2. Unpack zip-file
 3. Open app in IntellijIdea
-4. Use you PostgresDB properties in config and docker-compose.yml, POSTGRES_USER; POSTGRES_PASSWORD
+4. Use you PostgresDB properties in config and docker-compose.yml:
+   - POSTGRES_USER;
+   - POSTGRES_PASSWORD,
+   - ADMIN_NAME,
+   - ADMIN_PASSWORD
 5. mvn clean package
 6. run app from main class or from docker-compose.yml
 7. test app with postman tests collection in postman package: